lucified/minard-ui/README.md

 to the Flowdock flow in which you wish to be notified once the deployment has finished.

-Note that we set `GITHUB_TOKEN` to an empty string to make sure it is not defined, so that we don't send any notifications of local deployments to GitHub deployment API.
+Note that we set `GITHUB_USERNAME` to an empty string to make sure it is not defined, so that we don't send any notifications of local deployments to GitHub deployment API.